rapideinternet/afd/README.md

 # AFD package

-This package contains the basis for reading and handling AFD messages base on the SIVI standard.
+This package contains the basis for reading and handling AFD messages based on the SIVI standard.

 ## Parsers